mei-chen/beagle/Kibble/EC2_Setup_Files/kibble_ec2_readme.md

 - Make a directory for the supervisor log files to live in

 **Step 5**
-Move into that directory, clone the codebase, and switch into the develop branch (which has the latest code).
+Clone the codebase and switch into the develop branch (which has the latest code).
 Cloning the codebase is done with ssh to allow for key authentication which doesn't require the user to enter a password at the prompt.
 The ssh key and corresponding config file are uploaded into ~/.ssh by the push_files script.

 **Step 6**